cusacklab/smartontheinside/README.txt

 I - Data was obtained from the HCP S3, using a subset of 1200 subject release, it was downloaded from S3 AWS (REF).
 Only a selection of contrasts was downloaded, in particular all the negative contrasts were excluded from selection.
 The full list of contrasts used for this analysis is the following:
 A rdm analysis was performed and the contrasts with the most different pattern of activation were recorded.
 These contrasts were: Emotion, Language - Story, Motor - Average, contrast Social - TOM, Working Memory - 2-back.
-Code used for this analysis:
+Code used for this analysis: docker-hcp/roi_extract_one_subject.py and docker-hcp/hcp_example.py docker-hcp/MeanSTD.py
-docker-hcp/roi_extract_one_subject.py
-docker-hcp/hcp_example.py docker-hcp/MeanSTD.py

 II - ROI masks were created
 Code used for this analysis: makerois.py